We take a deep dive into the long-term effects of the anti-aging needle.

 Botox is a type of injectable neuromodulator that temporarily weakens or paralyzes muscles.
 Similar to the way we refer to any tissue as a Kleenex, Botox has become a sort of catch-all phrase for neuromodulators.
 Other examples include Dysport, Xeomin, and Jeuveau, and they all work similarly.

-generally tell my patients that they will begin to see some results within the first week but it takes two weeks to obtain full results,” notes Noreen Galaria, MD FAAD.
+Botox is a quick fix to fine lines and wrinkles with little to no downtime—although the full results do take some time to show.
+“Igenerally tell my patients that they will begin to see some results within the first week but it takes two weeks to obtain full results,” notes Noreen Galaria, MD FAAD.
 “Within two weeks patients notice a relaxing of their fine lines and active wrinkles.
 They will also notice a smoother appearance to the skin with diminished pore size and sweating.”

 Positive Long-Term Effects